As you’re reading this, the traditional way of doing SEO is slowly going away, being replaced by an entirely new form of SEO.

 For example, an AI agent can effectively handle a query like “What’s better for a family with kids under three and a dog, Bryce Canyon or Arches National Park?“- a question that would typically produce disappointing results in a traditional search.

-If there’s an important thing we’ve learned from the last few decades of technological advancement, it is that products providing supreme user experience almost always win.
-In our case, the difference between the user experience of using AI systems vs doing a Google search and digging into the SERPs can’t be bigger.
+If there’s an important thing we’ve learned from the last few decades of technological advancement, it is that products providing a supreme user experience always win.

-SERPs are going away and are bound to be replaced by AI systems, it’s only a matter of time.
+SERPs are going away and are bound to be replaced by AI systems; it’s only a matter of time.

 LLMs as Content Curators

-There’s an additional layer that we have to discuss.
 Unlike SERPs, which simply provide links to potentially relevant pages or AI overviews that answer informational queries, AI agents can synthesize information from multiple sources, offering direct answers and comprehensive summaries in a personalized way.

 This capability directly addresses a major pain point associated with traditional search: the need to manually navigate through numerous pages and piece together information and the lack of personalization.